How to Hit a 5 Iron: A Beginner’s Guide to Solid Shots

 golfer backswing

 Well, we’ve already worked ourselves into a fundamentally sound position at address.
-So, the next step is beginning the backswing with the iron.
+So, the next step is beginning the backswing with the iron, ensuring it stays on the correct swing plane.

 Arms & Hands